phsheth/phsheth.github.io/_posts/C1W1_draft1.md

      Average energy levels are compared.</br>

 Confounding variables:</br>
-    Extraneous veriables that affect both the explanatory and the response variable, and that make it seem like there is a relationship betwee them are called confounding variables.</br>
+    Extraneous variables that affect both the explanatory and the response variable, and that make it seem like there is a relationship betwee them are called confounding variables.</br>

 "Correlation does not imply causation" </br>